Genetics and Diabetes: What’s The Relation?

 The American Diabetes Association states that only 5 to 10 percent of all the diagnosed diabete cases account for Type 1.
 While it makes the condition less common than Type 2, it is also one of the most common chronic diseases that affect the American children and teens.

 Is Type 1 diabetes hereditary?

 In this diabetes type, the body does not produce or use insulin very well.
-Patients need medication to keep diabetes under control.
+Patients need medication to keep diabete under control.
 It is the most common diabetes type.
-Although one can develop Type 2 diabetes any time, even during childhood, it is more common among middle-aged and older people.
+Although one can develop Type 2 diabete any time, even during childhood, it is more common among middle-aged and older people.